Teso District, Kenya

 Teso District is a defunct administrative district in the former Western Province of Kenya.
 Its capital town was Amagoro, next to Malaba a border town between Kenya and Uganda.
-The district had a population of 5,000 and an area of 559 km2.
+The district had a population of 5,000 in the 1999 census and an area of 559 km2.
 The district had one electoral constituency, Amagoro Constituency.
 Alupe Leprosy Hospital is located in this former district.